SimonTC/obsidian-note-autocreation/README.md

 ### Template insertion trigger
 Any symbol can be used to trigger the selection of a template to insert.
 By default, the trigger symbol is `$`.
 This symbol can be configured by changing the value in `Trigger for template execution`.
 This setting is only shown when Templater is installed and enabled.

+A default template can be configured in `Default Templater template`.
+This will ensure that the chosen default template is pre-selected when inserting a template.
+You can of course still choose another template from the suggestion drop-down if the default template isn't needed.

 ### Relative top folders
 To add a new relative top folder click the "+"-button.